invaders-xx/filament-nested-list/README.md

 #### Register a Page to the resource

-You must register the tree page to a route in the static `getPages()` methods of your resource.
+You must register the nested list page to a route in the static `getPages()` methods of your resource.
 For example:

 ``` php
 public static function getPages(): array